raspberrypilearning/build-your-own-weather-station/en/step_8.md

 import math
 ```

 - Now, using a similar technique to how you checked for wind gusts in the previous step, modify your program so that in has a function *get_value()* that returns the average value for a given time period.
+This will make it easy to call this function from within your complete weather station code.

 ---hints---
 ---hint---